• Skip to main content

 Instructions

 2. Chop the shallot, garlic and parsley and set aside.
+You can use regular onion if that is what you have on hand.

 4. The flour dredge: put flour on a plate and mix with salt and garlic powder.
 Grate fresh parmesan cheese into the flour mix and toss together.